cashapp/paparazzi/paparazzi/paparazzi-annotation/README.md

   name = "blue box",
   composableWrapper = BlueBoxComposableWrapper::class
 )
-@Composable
-fun MyViewTest() {
-  MyView(title = "Hello Paparazzi, in a blue box")
-}
 ```

 ## Test Parameter Injection
-The `@Paparazzi` annotation also utilizes `TestParameterInjector` to conveniently execute multiple tests on a handful of configuration parameters.
+The `@Paparazzi` annotation also leverages `TestParameterInjector` to execute multiple tests on a handful of configuration parameters.

 ### Font Scaling
 The annotation exposes the `fontScales` configuration which accepts an array of `Float` values.
 Setting this parameter will override the value set in the (non-plural) `fontScale` parameter.